modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 - Today, the cosmological constant instead appears to make the expansion of the Universe to accelerate.
 This increase in the expansion speed could be caused by the push produced by the dark energy that covers the entire universe by an estimated 70%.

+### Description of the 2011 Physics Nobel Prize awarded to Perlmutter, Schmidt, and Riess.

+WORK: “The universe’s stars and galaxies are moving away from one another; the universe is expanding.
+Up until recently, the majority of astrophysicists believed that this expansion would eventually wane, due to the effect of opposing gravitational forces.
+Saul Perlmutter, Brian Schmidt, and Adam Riess studied exploding stars, called supernovae.
+Because the light emitted by stars appears weaker from a larger distance and takes on a reddish hue as it moves further from the observer, the researchers were able to determine how the supernovae moved.
+In 1998 they reached a surprising result: the universe is expanding at an ever-increasing rate.”

+MLA style: Saul Perlmutter – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/perlmutter/facts/

+NOBEL LECTURE: *Measuring the Acceleration of the Cosmic Expansion Using Supernovae* by Perlmutter.

+- INTRODUCTION
+	- AN ANCIENT QUESTION
+	- SUPERNOVAE AS PROBES OF THE HISTORY OF THE UNIVERSE
+	- HOW OUR WORK BEGAN
+	- HOW CAN WE FIND SUPERNOVAE ON DEMAND?
+	- MORE DIFFICULTIES TO OVERCOME
+	- CALAN/TOLOLO: A NEW AND IMPROVED LOW-REDSHIFT DATASET
+	- A NEW CONCERN
+	- AN UNEXPECTED OUTCOME
+	- SCENES FROM A DECADE: AN IMPRESSIONISTIC SKETCH
+	- A WORD OF GRATITUDE

+MLA style: Saul Perlmutter – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/perlmutter/lecture/

+NOBEL LECTURE: *The Path to Measuring an Accelerating Universe* by Schmidt.

+- INTRODUCTION
+	- 20TH CENTURY COSMOLOGICAL MODELS
+	- SUPERNOVAE AND MY EARLY CAREER<br>
+	Supernovae<br>
+	Massive Star Supernovae<br>
+	Thermonuclear Detonations<br>
+	- GRADUATE SCHOOL AT HARVARD
+	- THE FOUNDATIONS OF THE HIGH-Z TEAM
+	- THE HIGH-Z TEAM: MEASURING THE DECELERATION RATE OF THE UNIVERSE
+	- SYSTEMATIC EFFECTS
+	- THE DISCOVERY OF ACCELERATION
+	- CONCLUDING REMARKS

+MLA style: Brian P. Schmidt – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/schmidt/lecture/

+NOBEL LECTURE: *My Path to the Accelerating Universe* by Riess.

+- INTRODUCTION
+	- THE EDUCATION OF A COSMOLOGIST
+	- THE BIRTH OF THE HIGH-Z TEAM
+	- THE ACCELERATING UNIVERSE
+	- EXTRAORDINARY CLAIMS REQUIRE EXTRAORDINARY EVIDENCE

+MLA style: Adam G. Riess – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2011/riess/lecture/

 ***

-**In 2019:** awarded "for contributions to our understanding of the evolution of the universe and Earth’s place in the cosmos" with one half to James Peebles "for theoretical discoveries in physical cosmology", the other half jointly to Michel Mayor and Didier Queloz "for the discovery of an exoplanet orbiting a solar-type star".
+**2019:** awarded "for contributions to our understanding of the evolution of the universe and Earth’s place in the cosmos" with one half to [James Peebles](https://en.wikipedia.org/wiki/Jim_Peebles) "for theoretical discoveries in physical cosmology", the other half jointly to [Michel Mayor](https://en.wikipedia.org/wiki/Michel_Mayor) and [Didier Queloz](https://en.wikipedia.org/wiki/Didier_Queloz) "for the discovery of an exoplanet orbiting a solar-type star".

+PHYSICS CONTENT (based on *Press release: New perspectives on our place in the universe, Popular information: New perspectives on our place in the universe*, and *Advanced Information:  Physical cosmology and an exoplanet orbiting a solar-type star*).

+MLA style: Press release.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+27 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/press-release/

+MLA style: Popular information.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/popular-information/

+MLA style: Advanced information.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+29 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/advanced-information/

+- Since the mid-1960s James Peebles has contributed to the development of cosmology.
+He considered that the traces left by the Big Bang explosion at the beginning of the universe, the cosmic microwave background radiation, were essential in the formation of stars, galaxies, and galaxy clusters.
+He explained that the radiation’s temperature could provide information about the quantity of matter created at the Big Bang explosion.

+- Furthermore, Peebles introduced the concept of cold dark matter and reinterpreted the Albert Einstein’s cosmological constant which is the energy of empty space also known as dark energy.

+- In October 1995, Michel Mayor and Didier Queloz announced the first discovery of a planet outside our solar system, an exoplanet.
+They were able to see planet 51 Pegasi b which is 50 light years from the Earth.
+It is a gaseous ball comparable with the solar system’s biggest gas giant, Jupiter.

+- Planets orbiting other stars cannot be directly observed, since the light they emit is too faint.
+Instead, it is the motion of the planet around the star that must be observed.
+The star moves as it is affected by the gravity of its planet.
+A Pegasi year takes just over four days, compared to Earth’s one year and Jupiter’s 12 years.

+- To measure the movement of the planet orbiting the star Mayor and Queloz built a special instrument − a spectrograph.
+They measured the radial velocity of the star by means of the Doppler effect: light rays from an object moving towards us are bluer and, if the object is moving away from us, the rays are redder.
+These Doppler shifts gave information about the planet’s orbital period around the star and also set a lower mass limit.

+### Description of the 2019 Physics Nobel Prize awarded to Peebles, Mayor and Queloz.

 !!! tip "2019 Physics Nobel Prize awarded to Peebles."

-	WORK: “Fundamental questions about the universe’s structure and history have always fascinated human beings.
+WORK (Peebles): “Fundamental questions about the universe’s structure and history have always fascinated human beings.
 James Peebles’ theoretical framework, developed since the mid-1960s, is the basis of our contemporary ideas about the universe.
 The cosmic background radiation is a remaining trace of the formation of the universe.
 Using his theoretical tools and calculations, James Peebles was able to interpret these traces from the infancy of the universe and discover new physical processes.
 The results showed us a universe in which just five per cent of its content is known matter.
 The rest, 95 per cent, is unknown dark matter and dark energy.”

 MLA style: James Peebles – Facts – 2019.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/peebles/facts/

 NOBEL LECTURE: *How Physical Cosmology Grew* by Peebles.

 There are no subtitles in the original Lecture.
 Section 14.3 presents an analysis of its content.

 MLA style: James Peebles – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/peebles/lecture/

-**PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information*, and *Advanced Information*).**

-- Since the mid-1960s James Peebles has contributed to the development of cosmology.
-He considered that the traces left by the Big Bang explosion at the beginning of the universe, the cosmic microwave background radiation, were essential in the formation of stars, galaxies, and galaxy clusters.
-He explained that the radiation’s temperature could provide information about the quantity of matter created at the Big Bang explosion.

-- Furthermore, Peebles introduced the concept of cold dark matter and reinterpreted the Albert Einstein’s cosmological constant which is the energy of empty space also known as dark energy.

-!!! tip "2019 Physics Nobel Prize awarded to Mayor and Queloz."

-	WORK: “Fundamental questions about the universe’s structure and history have always fascinated human beings.
+WORK (Mayor and Queloz): “Fundamental questions about the universe’s structure and history have always fascinated human beings.
 In 1995, Michel Mayor and Didier Queloz announced the first discovery of a planet outside our solar system, an exoplanet, orbiting a solar-type star in our home galaxy, the Milky Way.
 Using custom-made instruments, they were able to see planet 51 Pegasi b, in the Pegasus constellation.
 Since then over 4,000 exoplanets have been found in the Milky Way.
 Eventually, we may find an answer to the eternal question of whether other life is out there.”

 MLA style: Michel Mayor – Facts – 2019.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/mayor/facts/

 NOBEL LECTURE: *Plurality of Worlds in the Cosmos: A Dream of Antiquity, A Modern Reality of Astrophysics* by Mayor.

 -	PARADIGM SHIFT DURING THE SECOND HALF OF THE 20TH CENTURY
 	-	DOPPLER SPECTROSCOPY AS A PATH TO THE DETECTION OF EARTH-LIKE PLANETS
 	-	THE PERMANENT QUEST FOR HIGHER AND HIGHER PRECISION: THE FIRST STEP WITH CORAVEL
 	-	A SMALL TECHNICAL NOTE